 The detailed instructions for making this recipe are listed in the recipe card below.
 Here are the basic steps:

-- Arrange the asparagus spears on a parchment-lined baking sheet.
+Arrange the asparagus spears on a parchment-lined baking sheet.
 The parchment is used to prevent sticking and for easy cleanup.
+After trimming the asparagus ends, you should be able to fit two rows of them on the baking sheet:

-- Bake the asparagus in a 400°F oven for about 15 minutes until it's tender-crisp.
-Sprinkle with more parmesan and serve.
-(Photos 5,6).
+Bake the asparagus in a 400°F oven for about 15 minutes until it's tender-crisp.
+Sprinkle it with more parmesan and serve.

-Medium-sized asparagus spears like the ones shown in the video below are best.
-If all you can get is thin or thick spears, like the ones in the image below, you can use them in this recipe, adjusting the roasting time.
+Medium-sized asparagus spears are best.
+However, if all you can get is thin or thick spears, like the ones in the image below, you can use them in this recipe, adjusting the roasting time.

 Recipe FAQs